 A range band is used to highlight a particular region in a spark chart to show the range of safe values.
 By setting the minimum and maximum ranges for range band, the outliers can be easily identified.

-An axis of a spark chart can be configured and customized to show the origin of the data points.
+An axis of a Flutter Spark Chart can be configured and customized to show the origin of the data points.